jim-easterbrook/pywws/README.txt

 	absolute and relative pressure.
 See the instruction book for details.

 Getting started:
   1/ Unzip / untar all the files to a convenient directory 2/ Install Python, if not already installed
   3/ Install libusb, if not already installed
   4/ Install PyUSB, if not already installed
-	5/ Install gnuplot, if not already installed
-	Note: steps 2..5 may require installation of other software on some platforms, and you might have to compile / build some packages.
+  Note: steps 2..4 may require installation of other software on some platforms, and you might have to compile / build some packages.
-	6/ Run "python TestWeatherStation.py" - it should complain about not being able to connect to a weather station
+  5/ Run "python TestWeatherStation.py" - it should complain about not
+     being able to connect to a weather station
-	7/ Connect weather station's USB port to computer
+  6/ Connect weather station's USB port to computer
-	8/ Run TestWeatherStation.py again - you should get a load of data 8a/ Try options to decode data and show history:
+  7/ Run TestWeatherStation.py again - you should get a load of data
+     7a/ Try options to decode data and show history:
          "python TestWeatherStation.py -d -h 5"
-	9/ Run "python AutoDoc.py" to create extra documentation of the software.
+  8/ Run "python AutoDoc.py" to create extra documentation of the
+     software.
-	10/ Choose somewhere to store readings, e.g. /data/weather
+  9/ Choose somewhere to store readings, e.g. /data/weather
-	11/ Get some data from the weather station:
+  10/ Get some data from the weather station:
       "python LogData.py /data/weather"
       This will take a while the first time you run it, as it fetches all the data stored in the weather station.
-	12/ If you have an EasyWeather.dat file, now is the time to convert it:
+  11/ If you have an EasyWeather.dat file, now is the time to convert it:
       "python EWtoPy.py EasyWeather.dat /data/weather"
-	13/ Process the raw data to make hourly and daily summaries:
+  12/ Process the raw data to make hourly and daily summaries:
       "python Process.py /data/weather"
-	14/ Generate some graphs and tables:
+  13/ Generate some tables:
-	    "python Plot_24Hrs.py /data/weather /tmp 24hrs.png"
       "python Template.py /data/weather example_templates/24hrs.txt 24hrs.txt"
       "python Template.py /data/weather example_templates/6hrs.txt 6hrs.txt"
+  14/ If you want to create graphs, install gnuplot then:
+      "python Plot_24Hrs.py /data/weather /tmp 24hrs.png"
+      "python Plot_7days.py /data/weather /tmp 7days.png"
-	15/ Have a look at the files you've just made, then write a web page that incorporates them.
+  15/ Have a look at the files you've just made, then write a web page
+      that incorporates them.
 (Use server side includes for the .txt files).
 Copy the templates you want from the example_templates directory to the templates directory.
-	16/ Edit /data/weather/weather.ini and add details of your website for example:
+  16/ Edit /data/weather/weather.ini and add details of your website
+      for example:
   	[ftp]
   	site = ftp.username.isp.co.uk
   	user = username
   	password = secret
   	directory = /public_html/weather/data
   17/ Try uploading the files:
-	    "python Upload.py /data/weather 24hrs.png 24hrs.txt 6hrs.txt"
+      "python Upload.py /data/weather 24hrs.txt 6hrs.txt 24hrs.png 7days.png"
+  18/ If you want to upload to Twitter, install python-twitter then:
+      "python Template.py /data/weather example_templates/tweet.txt tweet.txt"
+      "python ToTwitter.py /data/weather tweet.txt"
+      You'll need to edit /data/weather/weather.ini with your Twitter account details.
-	18/ Edit Hourly.py to use the directories and file names you've chosen then test it and add it to crontab.
+  19/ Edit Hourly.py to use the directories and file names you've chosen
+      then test it and add it to crontab.
 I suggest running it every hour at 1 or 2 minutes past.
+  20/ Edit templates, Plot_xx.py, Hourly.py and other files to adjust
+      everything to your taste.

+Changes in v0.4:
+	1/ Can post brief messages to Twitter.
+	2/ Now time zone aware.
+Uses UTC for data indexing and local time for graphs and text data files.

 Changes in v0.3:
 	1/ Now uses templates to generate text data
 	2/ Added 28 day plot
 	3/ Minor efficiency improvements
+	4/ Improved documentation

 Changes in v0.2:
 	1/ Now uses Python csv library to read and write data